The Dar Es Salaam Discovery: Two Weeks of Sun, Swahili & Soul

 Best Seasons

-June to October (dry season) or December to February
+June to October (dry season) and January to February (hot & dry)

 Ideal For